We need to talk about content marketing ROI (return on investment).

-Sometimes, there’s a clear link between content and revenue, such as when people read a piece of content, click on your call to action, then buy something.
+Sometimes, there’s a clear link between content and revenue, like when people read a piece of content and then click on your call to action to buy something.

-At other times, that process takes a bit longer, the relationship between content and sales isn’t as direct.
+Other times, that process takes longer and the relationship between content and sales isn’t as direct.
 We’ll look at some of those less obvious content marketing metrics later in this guide.

 But if you add up all the sales that resulted from a piece of content, you’ll know how much you earned, which is your return.